MultiSafepay/docs/content/getting-started/pci-dss.md

 MultiSafepay is fully PCI DSS certified.
 This means you can accept credit card payments through MultiSafepay [payment pages](/payment-pages/) even if you are not PCI compliant.

-# Required information on your website
+# Required information on your site
-If you accept card payments, you must include the following information on your website:
+If you accept card payments, you must include the following information on your site:

 - Official company name and registration number in the companies register
 - Full company address, email address, and phone number